-My doctoral work (PhD, University of Cambridge 2006) compared official, bioscientifically mediated ways of recovering bodies lost in the Yugoslav wars of 1990s with supposedly ancestral practices of repatriating the remains of aboriginal Tasmanians.
-This comparative account of Serbian and Tasmanian interest groups’ efforts to address past injustices through forms of bodily accounting (including the collection and DNA identification and classification of dead bodies) aimed to identify the meaning and value of human remains in postconflict, translocal, and technoscientifically oriented societies.
-The recovery of remains had been promoted as healing or reconciliatory, but how does it play out in practice?
-Case studies shed light on how dead bodies and body parts are conceived and used both as material objects and conceptual frameworks through which Serbian and Tasmanian people manage ideas of modernity, development, democracy and accountability.
-In tracking the circulation of remains through informal and institutionally mediated circuits, my work exposes the negotiations underlying the formulation of these concepts across a range of sites: at home, on mass grave sites, at museums, in forensic laboratories, legal offices and on the level of the communal imaginary.
-These locales reveal human remains conceptualized and made into the site of knowledge production, scientific ideology, moral arguments and the representation of victimhood.
+2002–2006: My doctoral work at Cambridge compared official, bioscientifically mediated ways of recovering bodies lost in the Yugoslav wars of 1990s with supposedly ancestral ways of repatriating the remains of aboriginal Tasmanians.
+What meaning inhered in human remains in postconflict, translocal and technoscientifically oriented societies, and how did this meaning register through the collection and DNA identification and classification of dead bodies?
+Did the recovery of remains always conduce to healing or reconciliation?
+Case studies shed light on how dead bodies and body parts are conceived and used both as material objects and conceptual frameworks through which Serbian and Tasmanian people managed ideas of modernity, development, democracy and accountability.
+In tracking the circulation of remains, my work exposed the negotiations underlying the formulation of these concepts across a range of sites: at home, on mass grave sites, in museums, forensic laboratories, legal offices, and on the level of the communal imaginary.
+Human remains were processed into knowledge production, underpinning scientific ideology, moral argument and representations of victimhood.

-Broadening my research to other areas, I have also extensively investigated the British legal frameworks constituting the arena of accountability in relation to the body and body parts between 2006 to 2010.
-Postdoctoral research focused on interrogating the consequences of specific scientific and legal ideologies of identity and their treatment of the body as the site and evidence of truth.
-One interest has been the legal construction of the human remains abstracted from indigenous people in Tasmania and elsewhere and vested in British museums with a supposed potential for biomedical knowledge.
+2006–2010: Extending my research to other areas, I extensively investigated British legal frameworks constituting the arena of accountability in relation to the body and body parts between 2006 to 2010.
+Postdoctoral research focused on interrogating the consequences of treating the body as the site and evidence of truth, through taking bodies as fundamental to cultural identity.
+One interest has been the legal construction of the human remains abstracted from indigenous people in Tasmania and elsewhere and vested in British museums, with one justification for their retention being the potential they hold for biomedical knowledge.

-In addition and for comparative purposes, in 2007 I started another ethnographic project on the Swiss artistic collective ETOY and its aspiration to ‘digitize’ human remains.
-This analysis of ETOY’s Mission Eternity Project describes the group’s figuration of the dead as a form of social software.
-The project shows how people give value not only to live bodies and (medically usable) body parts but also to corpses and dead bodily fragments, which may hold a variety of economic, political, scientific and even artistic values.
+2007–2010: I also undertook an ethnographic project on the Swiss artistic collective ETOY and its aspiration to ‘digitize’ human remains.
+This analysis of ETOY’s Mission Eternity Project described the group’s figuring of the dead as a form of social software.
+The project showed how people give value not only to live bodies and (medically usable) body parts but also to corpses and dead bodily fragments, which may hold a variety of economic, political, scientific and even artistic values.

 Teaching and courses

-I have lectured and taught various subjects (the Anthropology of Europe, Anthropology of Law, Symbolic Anthropology, the Anthropology of Death, Medical Anthropology) at the University of Cambridge (UK), University of Ljubljana (Slovenia) and Chengdu University (China).
-I have presented my work at various conferences and as a guest lecturer at Osaka University, Birkbeck University, Yale University, Copenhagen University, University of Tasmania, Bilbao University, University College London, Edinburgh University, London School of Hygiene and Tropical Medicine and many other academic venues.
+I have lectured on and taught various subjects (the Anthropology of Europe, Anthropology of Law, Symbolic Anthropology, Anthropology of Death, Medical Anthropology) at the University of Cambridge (UK), University of Ljubljana (Slovenia) and Chengdu University (China).
+I have presented my work as a guest lecturer and at various conferences at Osaka University; Birkbeck College, University of London; Yale University; Copenhagen University; the University of Tasmania; Bilbao University; University College London; Edinburgh University; the London School of Hygiene and Tropical Medicine and many other academic venues.

-Since 2016 I am teaching a course “Anthropology of Consciousness and Practices of Awareness” to the doctoral students of anthropology at the Graduate School ZRC SAZU (Ljubljana, Slovenia).
+Since 2016 I have taught a course on the “Anthropology of Mind, Consciousness and Practices of Awareness” to doctoral students of anthropology at the Graduate School ZRC SAZU (Ljubljana, Slovenia).

 2013 Claiming the Aboriginal Body in Tasmania.
 An Anthropological Study of Repatriation and Redress.
 Ljubljana: Založba ZRC.